matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 **Note:** Currently, only `rinkeby` network is supported.

-Some operations require access to the Ethereum network.
-We use `ethers` library to interact with Ethereum.
+Some operations require access to the Ethereum network. `ethers` library should be used to interact with Ethereum.

 ```typescript